ahvega/elementor-logos-slider/readme.txt

 = Can I customize the slider settings? =

-Yes, you can customize various aspects including slide speed, number of slides to show, autoplay settings, and more through the Elementor interface.
+Yes, you can customize various aspects including slide speed, number of slides to show, autoplay settings, fade-in/fade-out effects, and more through the Elementor interface.

 == Screenshots ==